 1. Programming language

 When starting your poker website and developing your multiplayer poker script, you’ll need to decide in which programming language you are writing your code.
+We highly recommend PHP Poker.
 You’ll need to map out the features you want and need, implement them into your poker script and build out your entire site.

 2. Hosting Platform